 - Store the tempeh in the freezer for up to 6 months.

-When you’re ready to use the frozen tempeh, simply thaw it in the refrigerator overnight.
 It may be slightly softer than fresh tempeh, but it will still be delicious and nutritious.

 Tempeh Storage Tips